Yandy Díaz Player Props: Rays vs. Braves

 Yandy Díaz At The Plate

+- Diaz has 93 hits and an OBP of .405, both of which lead Tampa Bay hitters this season.

-- He ranks fifth in batting average, fifth in on base percentage, and 22nd in slugging among qualified batters in MLB.
+- He ranks fourth in batting average, fourth in on base percentage, and 20th in slugging among qualifying hitters in baseball.

-- Diaz has picked up an RBI in 32.9% of his games this season, with two or more RBI in 10.5% of his games.
-He has also plated three or more runs in five contests.
+- Diaz has an RBI in 25 of 77 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in five contests.

+- He has scored in 54.5% of his games this year, with more than one run scored in 14.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.